ethangutk/MapQuest-Application/README.md

 <br><br><br>
 ## ℹ About The Application
-This project that I’m featuring here was my final project for the course.
+This project that I’m featuring here was my final project.
 We had to make a great-looking web application using everything that we learned up to the end of the class.
 The class took an extensive amount of time out of my final weeks of the semester.
 In particular, this project made me good at understanding Bootstrap and CSS.
 In addition, it jump-started my interest in building my website and buying my domain.
 Overall, I ended up getting a 95% on the project and missing some points for the style of my website.
-Everything about this project I can successfully say describes my knowledge in this area within computer science; I very much enjoyed developing this.
+Everything about this project, I can successfully say, describes my knowledge in this area within computer science; I very much enjoyed developing this.

 <br><br><br>
 ## 🛣 The Features Of The Web Application